rdfostrich/article-jws2018-ostrich/content/related-work.md

 ## Related Work
 {:#related-work}

-In this section, we discuss existing solutions and techniques for indexing and compression in RDF storage.
+In this section, we discuss existing solutions and techniques for indexing and compression in RDF storage, without archiving support.
-After that, we compare different RDF archiving solutions.
+Then, we compare different RDF archiving solutions.
 Finally, we discuss the BEAR and EvoGen benchmarks, of which we will use the former to evaluate the approach we present in this work.

-### RDF Indexing and Compression
+### General RDF Indexing and Compression

-RDF storage systems typically use indexing and compression techniques for respectively reducing query times and storage requirements.
+RDF storage systems typically use indexing and compression techniques for reducing query times and storage space, respectively.
-These systems can either be based on existing database technologies, such as [relational databases](cite:cites virtuoso) or [document stores](cite:cites dsparq), or are based on techniques tailored to RDF.
+These systems can either be based on existing database technologies, such as [relational databases](cite:cites virtuoso) or [document stores](cite:cites dsparq), or on techniques tailored to RDF.
 For the remainder of this article, we focus on the latter.

 [RDF-3X](cite:cites rdf3x) is an RDF storage technique that is based on a clustered B+Tree with 18 indexes in which triples are sorted lexicographically.
-6 indexes exist for each possible triple component order (SPO, SOP, OSP, OPS, PSO and POS), 6 aggregated indexes (SP, SO, PS, PO, OS, and OP) and 3 one-valued indexes (S, P, and O).
+Given that a triple consists of a subject (S), predicate (P) and object (O), it includes 6 indexes for possible triple component orders (SPO, SOP, OSP, OPS, PSO and POS), 6 aggregated indexes (SP, SO, PS, PO, OS, and OP), and 3 one-valued indexes (S, P, and O).
 A dictionary is used to compress common triple components.
 When evaluating SPARQL queries, optimal indexes can be selected based on the query's triple patterns.